 Artspace Hamilton is a mixed-use building comprised of 42 affordable live/work spaces for artists and 3,000 square feet of commercial space located in the heart of downtown.
 It is home to The Almond Sisters Bakery and Renaissance Fine Art Supplies.
 Artspace, a non-profit located in Minneapolis, MN, is the owner, operator, and developer of the $11.8 million project.
 With nearly 40 Artspace locations around the United States, Hamilton is Artspace’s first location in the state of Ohio.

 Marcum Apartments – Coming Soon

 The City of Hamilton is collaborating with CMC Properties on a new high-end apartment complex in downtown Hamilton.
-CMC Properties plans to build a $12 million 102 unit apartment complex with 6 retail spaces next to the new Marcum Park.
+The Marcum is a $12 million, 102 unit apartment complex with 4 retail spaces next to the new Marcum Park.
 Construction will be completed in 2018 and apartments are available for pre-lease now.

 Marcum Park & RiversEdge

 In 2013, RiversEdge Amphitheater and Overlook opened at the former Mercy Hospital site.
 It has become one of the most important hubs of activity in downtown Hamilton.
 The popular Summer Concert Series brings thousands of people to downtown Hamilton for free concerts throughout the summer.

 In 2015, it was announced that Joe and Sarah Marcum are donating $3.5 million to the Hamilton Parks Conservancy to expand the park, transforming the current vacant greenspace and the amphitheater into Marcum Park.
 The new park will include a wide sidewalk designed to be accessible to food trucks and similar users for community events, a children’s playscape on the northwest corner, landscaping, and the great lawn.
 The park will open in May 2017.